dev-javascript/react-dyn-tabs/README.md

 ### select

+Makes current and previous selected tab to be re-rendered

 Triggers 'onInit', 'onChange' and 'onSelect' event.

 Selecting an already selected tab only triggers 'onInit' event.

 Return value : Promise